youssef-saaed/Face-Presence/README.md

 3. Build the APK using Android Studio.

-## Testing

-The project uses **JUnit** and **Espresso** for unit and UI testing.
-The testing libraries are included in the dependencies section.

-- Unit tests for business logic.
-- UI tests for user interaction.

-## Known Issues

-- The app currently supports only one face recognition model.
-- Camera permissions must be granted for the app to function properly.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.